+'''

->> f = chebfun('x.\cos(8\pi\x)',1,'4-1.5\x','abs(0.15./(t-4+.1i))',[0:3 5])
+\Rightarrow f = chebfun('x.cos(8pix)',1,'4-1.5x','abs(0.15./(t-4+.1i))',[0:3 5])

+'''

-This generates a chebfun defined on the interval [0,5] with four explicitly defined pieces on the intervals [0,1], [1,2], [2,3] and [3,5], and plot(f) produces the image shown in Figure 2.1.
-The default behavior is that at each breakpoint, the chebfun takes the value of the piece on the right.
-The command sum(f) reveals that the integral of f from 0 to 5 is 2.149466885089391, and length(f) shows that the total number of data points on all four intervals is 195.
-To find the integral of f from 1 to 3, we can construct the indefinite integral $\int_0^x f(s) ds$ with g = cumsum(f) and then evaluate g(3)-g(1).
-The result is reported as 1.25000000000000.
+This generates a chebfun defined on the interval [0, 5] with four explicitly defined pieces on the intervals [0, 1], [1, 2], [2, 3] and [3, 5], and plot (f) produces the image shown in Fig. 3.
+The default behaviour is that, at each break point, the chebfun takes the value of the piece on the right.
+The command sum(f) reveals that the integral of f from 0 to 5 is 2.149466885089391 and length(f) shows that the total number of data points on all four intervals is 195.
+To find the integral of f from 1 to 3 we can construct the indefinite integral $\int_0^x f(s) ds$ with g = cumsum(f) and then evaluate g(3) - g(1).
+The result is reported as 1.2500000000000000000.

-FIG. 2.1.
+FIG. 3.
 A chebfun with four pieces.

 This example introduces points of discontinuity explicitly.
-More interesting are cases where chebfuns are constructed from other chebfuns in such a way that new breakpoints appear implicitly.
-This may happen when one of the commands abs, sign, floor, ceil, round, fix, mod, rem is applied to a chebfun or one of the commands min, max, conv is applied to a pair of chebfuns.
-In the case of $\mathtt{abs(f)}$ or $\mathtt{sign(f)}$ , for example, the zeros of f on its interval of definition are first determined by the roots command, which uses the method described in [2], in which the chebfun is recursively reduced to problems of length not greater than about 100 that are solved by finding eigenvalues of suitable colleague (or "Chebyshev companion") matrices [2, 5, 6, 12].
-At each such zero, a new breakpoint in the chebfun is introduced, in addition to any breakpoints that may already be there.
-Similarly for $\min(f,g)$ or $\max(f,g)$ , where f and g are chebfuns defined on the same interval, the system first finds the roots of f - g and introduces new breakpoints accordingly.
-This is how the chebfun of Figure 1.1 was constructed.
+More interesting are cases where chebfuns are constructed from other chebfuns in such a way that new break points appear implicitly.
+This may happen when one of the commands is applied to a chebfun, or when one of the commands is applied to a pair of chebfuns.
+In the case of abs(f) or sign(f), for example, the zeros of f on its interval of definition are first determined by the roots command, which uses the method described in Battles & Trefethen (2004) in which the chebfun is recursively reduced to problems of length not greater than about 100 that are solved by finding eigenvalues of suitable colleague (or 'Chebyshev companion') matrices (Specht, 1960; Good, 1961; Boyd, 2002; Battles & Trefethen, 2004; Day & Romero, 2005).
+At each such zero a new break point in the chebfun is introduced, in addition to any break points that may already be there.
+Similarly, for $\min(f,g)$ or $\max(f,g)$, where f and g are chebfuns defined on the same interval, the system first finds the roots of f-g and introduces new break points accordingly.
+This is how the chebfun of Fig. 1 was constructed.

-Once a piecewise smooth chebfun has been constructed, about 100 overloaded MATLAB commands can be applied to it.
+Once a piecewise-smooth chebfun has been constructed, about 100 overloaded Matlab commands can be applied to it.
 In each case these commands are executed by performing the appropriate operations on the component funs.
-For example, if a function like sin, exp, or tanh is applied to a chebfun f, the system applies the indicated operation to each component fun, adjusts the length adaptively to achieve the usual precision, and concatenates the resulting funs into the desired chebfun output.
+For example, if a function like sin, exp or tanh is applied to a chebfun f then the system applies the indicated operation to each component fun, adjusts the length adaptively to achieve the usual precision and concatenates the resulting funs into the desired chebfun output.
 The command sum returns an integral computed by Clenshaw-Curtis quadrature on each piece, and cumsum returns an indefinite integral chebfun constructed from the indefinite integral funs of each piece.
-The command roots returns a vector of roots of each fun as well as roots at breakpoints, e.g. if a real function discontinuously passes from negative to positive.
-The command norm(f) depends only on integration, since it returns a 2-norm, whereas norm(f, inf) and norm(f, 1) utilize rootfinding to find local extrema and zeros of f, respectively.
-The command diff performs differentiation piecewise, with delta functions introduced at points of discontinuity as mentioned earlier.
+The command roots returns a vector of roots of each fun as well as roots at break points, for example, if a real function discontinuously passes from negative to positive.
+The command norm(f) depends only on integration, since it returns a 2-norm, whereas norm(f, inf) and norm(f, 1) utilize root finding to find local extrema and zeros of f, respectively.
+The command diff performs differentiation piecewise with delta functions introduced at points of discontinuity, as mentioned earlier.
 The command length(f) reports the total number of data points defining the chebfun f, and one can extract its ends and funs with f.ends and f.funs.